mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 My eyes found Pomri standing near a tree.
 I peered into her eyes and I could see the fires casting glintlights off the water forming on her eyes.
 Her expression fell into that constellation, fervid and tenacious, taking Setre's words and purifying them in the blinding light raging within her.

-"This is not the first time the engineers of Holragi have waged war in the name of ambition.
-Many tribes of Holragi faced the same decision many Ka'to ago.
+"This is not the first time the engineers of Holrag have waged war in the name of ambition.
+Many tribes of Holrag faced the same decision many Ka'to ago.
 Those who resisted-"

 Her voice broke a little but she maintained herself.
 I squeezed her hand a little harder and she squeezed back.